Lebanon's central bank governor ends 30-year tenure under investigation during dire economic crisis

 With the country's banks crippled and public sector in ruins, Lebanon for years has run on a cash-based economy and relied primarily on tourism and remittances from millions in the diaspora.

-Mansouri said previous policies that permitted the Central Bank to spend large sums on money to prop up the Lebanese state is no longer feasible.
-He cited years of spending billions of dollars to subsidize fuel, medicine, and wheat and more to keep the value of the Lebanese pound stable.
+Mansouri said previous policies that permitted the central bank to spend large sums on money to prop up the Lebanese state is no longer feasible.
+He cited years of spending billions of dollars to subsidize fuel, medicine, wheat and more to keep the value of the Lebanese pound stable.

 “The country cannot continue without passing these laws,” Mansouri explained.
 “We don't have time, and we paid a heavy price that we cannot pay anymore.”